this is a page for

 Resolve to Write 2024 #81

 I read once, what would you have if you woke up one day and only had what you were thankful for the day before?
 Gulp.
 Some days I really have to force my mind into being thankful and attuned to what all is really awesome.
 I have to remind myself of the things and people I take for granted that so many would die for.
 I don’t appreciate much of anything as I should.
 Not everybody can look out their window at any time and see grass and birds and maybe a squirrel or two.
 Not everyone is surrounded by supportive people.
-Some people aren’t fortunate enough to read the books the want to read and have a dog that lays so close he cuts off circulation to your feet, or have friends that communicate solely via TikTok.
+Some people aren’t fortunate enough to read the books they want to read and have a dog that lays so close he cuts off circulation to your feet, or have friends that communicate solely via TikTok.
 Some people have never tasted Texas Roadhouse rolls or Cracker Barrel’s pancakes.
 Some people never leave their home state.
 Some people don’t want to, and that’s ok, too.
 Because some people have to travel incessantly to have the lifestyle they want, when really what they want is to stay put.
 But they wouldn’t know how to admit it.
 It’s like being hurt, but saying you’re mad, because you don’t want to admit your heart got bruised.
 Better to have that fortress.
 Best to be honest, but there’s nothing wrong with being optimistic.
 But with optimism, your brain is constantly cautioning your heart…

 Neutral